The Stop It Now! UK and Ireland helpline

 - Advice if you’re worried about another adult’s online or offline sexual behaviour towards children

 - Help if you’re concerned about a young person’s sexual behaviour

 - Information on how to keep children safe from sexual abuse on our Parents Protect website and learning programme

 Who can call the Stop It Now! helpline?

-Anyone with a concern about child sexual abuse and its prevention can anonymously call the Stop It Now! helpline.
-We encourage you to trust your gut and call, whatever your worry or level of concern.
+We can support anyone with a concern about child sexual abuse and its prevention.
+We encourage you to trust your gut and call, live chat or email us, whatever your worry.

-Our advisors can support anyone struggling with their own or a loved one’s sexual thoughts, feelings and behaviours towards children.
-We also support anyone worried about a child or young person’s sexual behaviour around other children, or if they’ve got into trouble online.
+Our experienced advisors don’t judge and can support anyone struggling with their own or a loved one’s sexual thoughts, feelings and behaviours towards children.
+We also support anyone worried about a child or young person’s sexual behaviour, including if they’ve got into trouble online.